 For certain kinds of drugs, you can use the plan's network mail-order services.
-Generally, the drugs provided through mail order are drugs that you take on a regular basis, for a chronic or long-term medical condition. : The drugs available through our plan's mail-order service are marked as "mail-order" drugs in our Drug List.
+Generally, the drugs provided through mail order are drugs that you take on a regular basis, for a chronic or long-term medical condition.

-Our plan's mail-order service requires you to order up to a 90-day supply.
-(Our mail-order provider is EnvisionPharmacies).
+Our plan's mail-order service requires you to order up to a 90-day supply (Our mail-order provider is EnvisionPharmacies)

-To get order forms and information about filling your prescriptions by mail, EnvisionPharmacies Customer Care at 1-866-909-5170, TTY 711.You may also enroll online at www.envisionpharmacies.com.
+To get order forms and information about filling your prescriptions by mail EnvisionPharmacies Customer Care at 1-866-909-5170, TTY 711.
+You may also enroll online at www.envisionpharmacies.com.